 Were you arrested or do you believe that you could be under investigation in Collin County for an alleged sex crime?
 No matter how confident you are in your innocence, do not say anything to authorities without legal representation.
 Contact Law Offices of Richard C. McConathy today.

-Richard McConathy and Brian Bolton are experienced criminal defense attorneys in Plano who represent individuals in communities all over Collin County, including Plano, McKinney, Frisco, Allen, and many others.
+Richard McConathy is an experienced criminal defense attorney who represents individuals in communities all over Collin County, including Plano, McKinney, Frisco, Allen, and many others.
 They can provide a complete evaluation of your case when you call (469) 304-3422 or submit an online contact form to take advantage of a free, confidential consultation.